php-repos/file-manager-documentations/filename-class.md

 ## Methods

-Here you can see a list of the available methods on the collection:
+Here you can see a list of the available methods on the filename:

 ---
 ### directory